alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 }
 ```

 If `CalculateTotal` and `FormatTotal` are pure, this loop is mostly about values.
-The caller can rerun it while debugging, split it into batches, cache intermediate results, or parallelize parts of it without changing the meaning of each call.
+The caller can rerun it while debugging, split it into batches, cache intermediate results, or parallelize parts of it without changing what each call means.

 Now change the contract behind the same names: